bscotch/rumpus-ce/README.md

 const rce = new RumpusCE();

-// Or explicitly specify the default key. const myDelegationToken = 'AWholeBunchOfNonsense';
+// Or explicitly specify the default key. const myDelegationToken = 'ADelegationKey';
 const rce = new RumpusCE(myDelegationToken);

-// You can change the default key at any time. rce.defaultDelegationKey = 'SomeNewNonsense';
+// You can change the default key at any time. rce.defaultDelegationKey = 'SomeOtherDelegationKey';

 // You can override the default key on a per-request basis. rce.levelhead.aliases.search("bscotch404",{},{delegationKey:'AnOverrideKey'});